OBJECTIVES and Management Plan of the Friends

 Archaeology Scotland supplies an extensive range of documents for download from their website dealing with graveyard conservation and management, including gravestone care and repair.

-Heritage Lottery Fund publish a guide to help applicants for grants such as Nature and Landscapes Guidance (pub Oct 2012):
+Heritage Lottery Fund publishes a guide to help applicants for grants such as Nature and Landscapes Guidance (pub Oct 2012):

 Suffolk Wildlife Thrust: Offers extensive advice on churchyard management including Ivy management.